marcus-exe/app.fiap.gs2.2025/README.md

 4. **Browse Content**
    - Use "Browse All Content" to see all available knowledge pills
    - Tap any content item to view details
+   - **Articles**: Read full content with rich formatting
+   - **Videos**: Watch inline with YouTube or direct video player support
+   - **Quizzes**: Take interactive quizzes with multiple-choice questions and see your results

 ## Development Notes

 - The app uses mock stress data for demonstration purposes
 - Content types include Articles, Videos, and Quizzes
+- **AI-generated knowledge pills** are automatically seeded into the database on first startup
 - The recommendation algorithm suggests content based on stress levels:
   - High stress: Prefers articles and videos (calming content)
   - Low stress: More challenging content